T2PeNBiX99wcoxKv3A4g/Always-Mist/README.md

 **The `TrueAlwaysMist` config will ignore `ResetMazeSaveData`, `RandomNeededCorrectDoors`, `RestBenchInMist` config values.
 Also turn on the config, enter any doors or any room will enter the mist area first!**

+## Known issue
+* The mist area is only one side, after pass through the mist area you won't back to the mist last hall.
+I'm lazy, So I won't fix this.
+* When player pass through the mist area, enter again will exit immediately, until player death.
+The can be easily fixed by turn on `ResetMazeSaveData` config, also turn on `TrueAlwaysMist` config will not have the issue.
+* You can turn on `TrueAlwaysMist` config then start new game, but will be very painful if you don't have any abilities.
+So recommend install some abilities unlocked mod.